mercadopago/devsite-docs/guides/additional-content/your-integrations/application-details.en.md

 The score indicates how secure and aligned with Mercado Pago's integration best practices your application's configuration is.

+> WARNING
+>
+> Important
+>
+> Before conducting the evaluation, make sure you have completed the application's approval process in the production environment.
+Additionally, it is necessary to have performed at least one successful production payment.

 Click on **Evaluate quality** to start the process of analyzing your integration.
 Review the improvement points identified during the analysis and make the necessary changes to your integration.
 In this process, a series of associated fields will be analyzed.

+After making the improvements, click on **Update score** again to reassess your integration and verify if it meets the required standards.

+----[mla, mlm, mlu, mco, mlc, mpe]----
 > NOTE
 >
 > Note
 >
-> Before conducting the evaluation, make sure you have completed the application's approval process in the production environment.
-Additionally, it is necessary to have performed at least one successful production payment.

-> After making the improvements, click on **Update score** again to reassess your integration and verify if it meets the required standards.

-----[mla, mlm, mlu, mco, mlc, mpe]----

-> WARNING
->
-> Attention
->
 > For now, the **Integration quality** section is only available for integrations with [Checkout Pro,](/developers/en/docs/checkout-pro/landing) [Mercado Pago Point,](/developers/en/docs/mp-point/landing) [Checkout API](/developers/en/docs/checkout-api/landing) and [Checkout Bricks](/developers/en/docs/checkout-bricks/landing).

 ------------
 ----[mlb]----

-> WARNING
+> NOTE
 >
-> Attention
+> Note
 >
 > For now, the **Integration quality** section is only available for integrations with [Checkout Pro,](/developers/en/docs/checkout-pro/landing) [Mercado Pago Point,](/developers/en/docs/mp-point/landing) [Checkout API](/developers/en/docs/checkout-api/landing) and [Checkout Bricks.](/developers/en/docs/checkout-bricks/landing)